Alevale/cognitive-face-js/Readme.md

 You can find the docs under the docs folder

-If you want to have some examples on how to use it you can head to the [examples](/examples) folder
+If you want to have some examples on how to use it you can head to the [examples](/examples) folder, there is a README there that should help you understand what you need